asterisk/documentation/docs/Operation/Logging/Collecting-Debug-Information.md

 **6.** Upload the file located in /var/log/asterisk/debug_log_123456 to the issue tracker.

----

-**WARNING!**
+**WARNINGS!**
 ------------

-- Do **NOT** post the output of your file as a comment.
+- **Do not** post the output of your file as a comment.
 This clutters the issue and will only result in your comment being deleted.
 - Attach the file with a .txt extension to make it easy for the developers to quickly open the file without downloading.

----